ParallelSSH/ssh-python/libssh/tests/fuzz/README.md

 libssh needs to implement "none" cipher and MAC as described in RFC 4253 and these need to be used during fuzzing to be able to accomplish reproducibility and for fuzzers to be able to progress behind key exchange.
+This is enabled with the `WITH_INSECURE_NONE` CMake option.

+### Do not allow filesystem modification

+The OpenSSH configuration files are quite rich and expects users to know what they do when they write their configuration files.
+The fuzzer driver is not an average user so it is very happy to try whatever commands come to its "mind", including `rm -rf /` and libssh would be very happy to run it by default.
+This might remove some parts of the system that are mandatory for fuzzing.
+To avoid executing dangerous commands like this, the `WITH_EXEC=OFF` CMake option prevents invoking any external command through `exec()` syscall.

 ## Corpus creation